-Whether you’re stressed, excited or bored, biting nails is a very common habit among kids and adults of all ages.
+Whether you’re stressed, excited, or bored, biting your nails is a very common habit among kids and adults of all ages.
 Although it is more common among children ages 10 to 18, studies have shown that 30% of children and 15% of adults are nail biters.
 The good news is that most people drop the habit by age 30.

 If you haven’t dropped your nail chewing habit or have concerns about its effect on your teeth, here are a few reasons you may want to stop:

-You’ve heard the line biting your nails is a dirty habit?
+You’ve heard the line that biting your nails is a dirty habit?
 It actually is… Bacteria and germs live underneath your nails and have almost double the dirt than your fingers.
 Consuming the dirt from your nails too often can result in stomach issues down the road.

 Chewing on your nails adds unnecessary stress to your teeth and actually can cause them to weaken and chip over time.
 In extreme cases, it can even move teeth resulting in a crooked smile.